Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

         duel
          iff we tie a hatrick
           reboot, and switch lives
-           iff we tie a hatrick
+           iff we tie a hatrick on the same weekday we both move at the same ttime
-            we both move at the same ttime
+             …
            …

 (sspace)ttemporal (meta,virtual,..)entanglement includes; {x,..}, {x,y,..},..
  (logic)chains, (wheel)spins, (dealer)sign(al)s,..